 Champix is taken in tablet form, and is currently the only medicine specifically designed to help you stop smoking.
 It stimulates the nicotine receptors in the brain, mimicking the effect of the chemical.
 It also prevents nicotine from attaching to the receptors, meaning that if you do succumb to temptation and have a cigarette, the nicotine you inhale will have a less pleasing effect.

 The available evidence suggests that smokers who take Champix are 300% more likely to quit successfully than those who try to quit without treatment.
-You can order Champix through our convenient online service where our NHS accredited doctors will review your symptoms.
+You can order Champix through our convenient online service where our NHS experienced clinicians will review your symptoms.

 Stop smoking by changing your lifestyle